 Past: Worked in SoCal as a set designer on music videos for 12 years.

-Present: Founder and CEO of Babyrific, full-time mother.
+Present: Start-up founder and CEO of Babyrific, full-time mother.

 Future: Building out her app that helps parents find kid-friendly activities at any time, for any occasion.